centau/ecr/docs/api/Registry.md

 ### valid()

-Returns if the given value is a entity inside the Registry
+Checks if the given entity is a valid entity identifier.

 - **Type**

     ```lua
-    function Registry:valid(possibleEntity: any): boolean
+    function Registry:valid(entity: Entity): boolean
     ```

+- **Details**

+    Released identifiers are **not** valid.

 ---

 ### version()

-Returns the version of the given entity.
+Probes the given identifier and returns the encoded version.

 - **Type**